The Neuroscience Behind Hypnotherapy

 The human brain is a remarkable organ - capable of adapting, learning, and forming new connections throughout life.
-In recent years, neuroscience has deepened our understanding of neuroplasticity: the brain’s ability to rewire itself in response to experience, thought, and behaviour (for an in-depth post about neuroplasticity – see here).
+In recent years, neuroscience has deepened our understanding of neuroplasticity: the brain’s ability to rewire itself in response to experience, thought, and behaviour.
 One therapeutic approach that makes direct use of this capacity for change is hypnotherapy.
 I found this so compelling in both theory and practice that I went on to train as a clinical hypnotherapist and now use it to support clients in a multitude of areas.

 This post is for anyone curious about how hypnotherapy works and the neuroscience behind it.